-Following the end of the performance-based works, the project “Vou A Tua Casa” proceeded to its documental phase.
-DOCUMENTATION PROJECT [2006/07; online publishing date: 2011] is a cross-disciplinary editorial project aimed to compile a set of documental materials produced and collected during the public presentations of the trilogy “Vou A Tua Casa” in a book and a video documentary.
-More than a speculation around the residues left by a particularly fragile group of performances, the project is built upon the documentary practice itself, hence operating critically in such concepts as ephemerality, memory, intimacy, public/private place, site-specificity and autobiography.
+Following the end of the performance-based pieces, the project “Vou A Tua Casa” proceeded to its documental phase.
+DOCUMENTATION PROJECT [2006/07; online publishing date: 2011] is a cross-disciplinary editorial platform, compiling a set of documental materials produced and collected during the public presentations of the trilogy in a book and a video documentary.
+More than a speculation around the residues left by a particularly fragile group of performances, the project was built upon the documental practice itself, hence operating critically in such concepts as ephemerality, memory, intimacy, public/private spaces, site-specificity and autobiography.

 Online Catalogue [Bilingual]